• Skip to main content

 Subscribe: Apple Podcasts | RSS

-Many guitar students rely on teachers to give them advice on what to work on in their playing but armed with a recording device and your own common sense you will be amazed at how many things you can pick up and improve on your own.
+Many guitar students rely on teachers to give them advice on what to work on in their playing.
+But a recording device and your own common sense can help you pick up on so many things and improve on your own.

 Here is an approach that I recommend to my students:

-1. Record your piece and listen back to it several times with the score in-front of you.
-Mark on the score (you may want to make some extra copies for yourself as they might get crowded!) all of the things that you would like to improve.
-For example, you might notice that some dotted rhythms are a little sloppy and that you didn’t play the dynamics/articulation that is marked in.
+1. Record your piece and listen back to it several times with the score in front of you.
+Mark on the score all of the things that you would like to improve.
+(You may want to make some extra copies for yourself as they might get crowded!)
+For example, you might notice that some dotted rhythms are a little sloppy.
+Or you might find you didn’t play the dynamics/articulation.
 You might even notice that you are playing some wrong notes!

 2. Then, quite simply, go over those sections that need improving.
-If it sounds simple, its because it is simple.
-But then think about what your teacher points out in your lesson… “Your rhythm here is a little sloppy and you aren’t playing staccato here… actually come to think of it… isn’t that meant to be a G#?”
+If it sounds simple, it’s because it is simple.
+But then think about what your teacher points out in your lesson.
+“Your rhythm here is a little sloppy.
+And you aren’t playing staccato here.
+Actually come to think of it, isn’t that a G#?”

-3. Be sure to keep all of the recordings you make and every few weeks go over the recordings to track your progress.
-Consistent errors or aspects of your playing that need fixing become very apparent through this process and the realization and acknowledgement of these problems is one of the biggest steps in fixing them
+3. Be sure to keep all of the recordings you make.
+Every few weeks go over the recordings to track your progress.
+Consistent errors or aspects of your playing that need fixing become very apparent through this process and the realization and acknowledgement of these problems is one of the biggest steps in fixing them.

 I also participated in the Guitoberfest and can only agree with Bruce on the value of the course.
 It was a great experience.
 So much so, as a matter of fact, that I’ve signed up for annual membership now.